sjackman/white-spruce-organelles-paper/README.md

 size from complete sequences of citrullus lanatus and cucurbita pepo (cucurbitaceae).
 Molecular biology and evolution.
 27:1436–1448.

+Barkan A. 1988.
+Proteins encoded by a complex chloroplast transcription unit are each translated from both monocistronic and polycistronic mRNAs.
+The EMBO journal.
+7:2637.

 Birol I et al. 2013.
 Assembling the 20 gb white spruce (picea glauca) genome from whole-genome shotgun sequencing data.
 Bioinformatics. btt178.

 Bock DG, Kane NC, Ebert DP, Rieseberg LH.
 2014.
 Genome skimming reveals the origin of the jerusalem artichoke tuber crop species: Neither from jerusalem nor an artichoke.
 New Phytologist.
 201:1021–1030.

+Campbell MS et al. 2014.
+MAKER-p: A tool kit for the rapid creation, management, and quality control of plant genome annotations.
+Plant physiology.
+164:513–524.

 Chaw S-M et al. 2008.
 The mitochondrial genome of the gymnosperm cycas taitungensis contains a novel family of short interspersed elements, bpu